This week’s game of the week sees the ever so popular Portland Thorns facing the Orlando Pride at home.

 What to expect:

-Although the Orlando Pride features a strong formidable defense with Ali Krieger, the Thorns (even with Heath out) have an attacking front that will most likely overwhelm the Pride’s backline.
+Although the Orlando Pride features a formidable defense with Ali Krieger, the Thorns (even with Heath out) have an attacking front that will most likely overwhelm the Pride’s backline.
 With Sinclair known for her headers, Ashlyn Harris will have to be aware of through balls.
-Harris has a tendency to make risky plays inside the box, so the match up their will be interesting to watch.
+Harris has a tendency to make risky plays inside the box, so the match up will be interesting to watch.
 With home-field advantage, and the largest fan base in the NWSL, the Thorns should leave this game with a win.

 PREDICTION: 2-1 (Thorns)

 Tobin Heath will not play for today’s home opener due to a back injury.
 Earlier this month Heath (back) and midfielder Lindsey Horan (hip) were ruled out of the USWNT’s friendlies against Russia.
 According to Thorns Head Coach Mark Parsons, Horan seems set to play in today’s match.

 Katherine Reynolds (left groin) and Dagny Brynjarsdottir (back) were ruled questionable in Portland’s injury report.

 Orlando Pride defender Mckenzie Berryhill is out with a season-ending injury.